-- ...
-RESPONDENT DISBARRED AND ORDERED TO PAY COSTS ... - 6.
-Siegrist violated the following Oklahoma Rules of Professional Conduct:
+...
+RESPONDENT DISBARRED AND ORDERED TO PAY COSTS ...

-- 1.1 A lawyer shall provide competent representation to a client.
-Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation. - 1.3 A lawyer shall act with reasonable diligence and promptness in representing a client.

-1.4 Rule 1.4 provides that:

-- (a) A lawyer shall: - (1) promptly inform the client of any decision or circumstance with respect to which the client's informed consent, as defined in Rule 1.0(e), is required by these Rules; - (2) reasonably consult with the client about the means by which the client's objectives are to be accomplished; - (3) keep the client reasonably informed about the status of the matter; - (4) promptly comply with reasonable requests for information; and - (5) consult with the client about any relevant limitation on the lawyer's conduct when the lawyer knows that the client expects assistance not permitted by the Rules of Professional conduct or other law. - (b) A lawyer shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation. - 1.5 Rule 1.5 provides, in pertinent part: A lawyer shall not make an agreement for, charge or collect an unreasonable fee or an unreasonable amount for expenses.
-The factors to be considered in determining the reasonableness of a fee include the following:
+- 6. Siegrist violated the following Oklahoma Rules of Professional Conduct: - 1.1 A lawyer shall provide competent representation to a client.
+Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation. - 1.3 A lawyer shall act with reasonable diligence and promptness in representing a client. - 1.4 Rule 1.4, ORPC, 5 O.S.2011 ch.1, app.
+3-A provides: - (a) A lawyer shall: - (1) promptly inform the client of any decision or circumstance with respect to which the client's informed consent, as defined in Rule 1.0(e), is required by these Rules; - (2) reasonably consult with the client about the means by which the client's objectives are to be accomplished; - (3) keep the client reasonably informed about the status of the matter; - (4) promptly comply with reasonable requests for information; and - (5) consult with the client about any relevant limitation on the lawyer's conduct when the lawyer knows that the client expects assistance not permitted by the Rules of Professional conduct or other law.